HubReb/mmt_foil_exp/results.md

     * un light blue on the spot between boy and man's legs
     * bateau (boat): dark blue on the boy and red hotspot on the bottom left corner (nothing there)
+* 6
+    * textual attention a boy is mapped; is not; folding is mapped to tient un, paper to papier, in is not mapped
+    * un has yellow hotspot beneath the man's bag, yellow on the second man shoes and the shoes of the man to the left
+    * garçon has hotspot on the left edge of image, blue on the children in the background
+    * tient has light blue spot on the boy (holds) and blue on the children on the background
+    * un has darkblue under the boy and on the feet of the man in back
+    * papier has light blue to yellow under the man's bag and in the same spot as the hotspot of garçon
+    * dans has red hotspot under the man's shoes, blue under the man's bag and next to the man's legs in the background
+    * une (a) has yellow to red hotspot on the bag on the right edge of the image
+    * pièce has light blue next to the legs of the man in the background, blue in the hotspot of garçon and dark blue under the man's shoes
+* 12
+    * textual attention is word`word for a boy and <eos>, all other go to at least two words
+        * paper - un paper
+        * folding - tient un de paper
+        * in - de paper
+        * the ground - terre
+    * visual attention: one highly attented area for most output words
+    * un: light blue left of man's left leg, blue right of boy's head
+    * garçon: dark blue on the boy, on the children in the background, blue left of the man's leg
+    * tient: yellow on the bottom left corner, dark blue  to blue on the boy and dark blue beneath the children in the background
+    * un: bleu to yellow over the boy's head on the woman's legs
+    * papier: same as garçon but top spot is on woman's legs
+    * de: red hotspot on boy's chest
+    * papier: light blue on boy's chest, blue left to the man's jacket
+    * par: yellow left of the man's leg, blue on the boy's chest
+    * terre: red hotspot on the boy's chest
+* 20
+    * textual familiar to 12 rem
+        * paper - du paper
+        * folding - tient du sur
+        * in - sur le
+        * the - le
+        * ground - sol
+    * visual
+    * un: light blue to yellow on the man's face, blue on the back of the boy's head and left of the left man's shoe on the image edge
+    * garçon: yellow to red hotspot on the left side of the man's leg, dark blue on the edge of the image on the bottom left corner
+    * du: blue on the back of the boy's head, on the bag on the right and light blue on the man's shoe
+    * papier: red hotspot on the left side of the man's leg
+    * sur: yellow to  red hotspot on the left side of the man's leg, light blue on the edge of the image on the bottom left corner
+    * le: light blue on the man's shoe, light blue on the back of the boy's head
+    * sol: yellow to  red hotspot on the left side of the man's leg,  blue on the edge of the image on the bottom left corner and dark blue on the boy's chest

 ### index 138